 [At the moment this is still a draft, based on my rough notes but this seems to be an aspect of Stoicism that arouses much interest and controversy, so I’ve put them together in a blog article for others to comment upon.
 I’m aware of a few more references, I’ve yet to incorporate but please let me know of any other relevant information.]

 The Spartans were famous for the fearsome training regime (agôgê) that they put all of their citizens through from age seven until they were aged about thirty, with the goal of making them ideal citizens and soldiers.
 The boys slept in a mess hall, on crude straw mats, and were given only a single garment, a cloak, to wear.
-They were trained to tolerate hunger and endure pain and physical discomfort, including being ritually beaten, and undertook physical exercise and training in the ancient martial arts.
+They were trained to tolerate hunger and endure pain and physical discomfort, including being ritually beaten.
+They also undertook rigorous training in physical exercise and the ancient martial arts.
 Certain key aspects of this notoriously severe “education” or training in the virtues of self-discipline and courage appear to have been emulated by the Cynic philosophers, and subsequently by the Stoics, as we’ll see below.
 You may have seen the highly-stylised (fantasy) portrayal of the agôgê in the opening scenes of the Hollywood film 300, about the famous Spartan battle of Thermopylae.
-When the Stoics met to debate philosophy at the Stoa Poikile, they did so in view of a painting of the Battle of Oenoe, between Athenians and Spartan warriors, which decorated the porch.
+When the Stoics met to debate philosophy at the Stoa Poikile, as it happens, they did so in view of a painting of the Battle of Oenoe, between Athenian and Spartan warriors, which decorated the porch.

 The Spartan Constitution

-Zeno was a Phoenician from the town of Citium who arrived in Athens and founded Stoicism there.
+Zeno was a Phoenician from the town of Citium who arrived in Athens and, after training in other form of philosophy, eventually founded the Stoic school there.
 The neighbouring city-state of Sparta was at that time an enemy of the Athenian state.
 However, the Stoics appear to have admired the Spartans and Zeno’s account of the ideal Stoic Republic is thought by modern scholars to have been modelled primarily on ancient Sparta (Schofield, 1999).
-After being shipwrecked near Athens, Zeno, the founder of Stoicism, read about Socrates in Xenophon’s Memorabilia and was converted to the life of a philosopher.
-He therefore became a follower of the famous Cynic Crates, although he later studied also in the Platonic Academy under the scholarch Polemo.
+After being shipwrecked near Athens, Zeno read about Socrates in Xenophon’s Memorabilia and was converted to the life of a philosopher.
+He became a follower of the famous Cynic Crates, although he later studied also in the Platonic Academy under the scholarch Polemo.
 Zeno lived as a Cynic and embraced voluntary hardship and poverty, something which he apparently continued after founding the Stoa some twenty years after his own training in philosophy had commenced.
 Later, the Roman Stoic Epictetus would sum this aspect of Stoicism up neatly in his famous slogan: “Endure and renounce.”